-- Follow the CLINIC template for this document - Make sure the organizational chart neat, clear, and easy to understand - The organizational chart should detail how the immigration program is staffed (both paid staff and any volunteers) and show the chain of supervision for the immigration staff. - Staff seeking accreditation are marked, "Accreditation Requested" and highlighted to make it easier for EOIR to find them on the chart.
+- Use CLINIC's Sample Organizational Chart as a guide. - Make sure the organizational chart is neat, clear, and easy to understand. - The organizational chart should detail how the immigration program is staffed (both paid staff and any volunteers) and show the chain of supervision for the immigration staff. - Staff seeking accreditation are marked, "Accreditation Requested" and highlighted to make it easier for EOIR to find them on the chart.